Frequently asked questions

 Do I need to have a business or finance degree to be considered?

-No, we welcome applications from candidates from any degree discipline.
+No, we welcome applications from candidates with any degree discipline.
 Whatever your degree discipline, we do expect you to have a clear understanding of the business area you are applying to and of Smith & Williamson as a company.

 Do you accept applications from candidates who require a work permit?